-- 9. Q: Will I be able to get the vaccines I need from the Student Health Service on my campus? - A: Yes, all of the campus Student Health Services stock and administer the required vaccinations.
-However, our expectation is that you receive these vaccines before starting at UC.
-Furthermore, most of the campuses are not able to bill insurance plans other than their respective Student Health Insurance Plans-which means you might need to pay out-of-pocket for these immunizations.
-Some campuses will charge you a fee for the administration of the vaccine as it is a pre-entry requirement.
-Check with your local campus Student Health Service.
+- Q: Will I be able to get the vaccines I need from the Student Health Center on my campus? - A: Yes, all of the campus Student Health Centers stock and administer the required vaccinations.
+However, our expectation is that you receive these vaccines BEFORE starting at UC.
+Furthermore, most of the campuses are not able to bill insurance plans other than their respective Student Health Insurance Plans-which means you would need to pay out of pocket for these immunizations if you do NOT have the SHIP plan on your campus.